ITensor/website/docs/book/main.md

 # <img src="docs/book/icon.png" class="largeicon">  The ITensor Book

-Tensor methods are a powerful approach for problems in physics and applied mathematics, but keeping track of tensor indices can be tedious and error-prone.
+Tensor methods are a powerful approach for problems in physics and applied math, but keeping track of tensor indices by hand can be tedious and make your code fragile and prone to bugs.

-Inspired by tensor diagram notation, ITensor automatically handles low-level details of index ordering and data permutation, freeing the user to think about the structure of tensor networks.
-Indices in ITensor carry extra information and "multiplying" two ITensors contracts all matching indices, similar to Einstein summation.
+Inspired by diagrammatic notation for tensor networks, ITensor lets you focus on the connectivity of tensor networks without thinking about low-level details like index ordering and data permutation.
+Indices in ITensor carry extra information so that "multiplying" two ITensors contracts all matching indices, similar to Einstein summation.
-Despite these higher level features ITensor is very efficient.
+ITensor remains very efficient despite these high level features.

-The goal of this book is to quickly familiarize users with the main features of ITensor.
+The goal of this book is to quickly familiarize you with the main features of ITensor.
 Later chapters turn to advanced features and customizing higher-level parts of the library.